 Your nurse can give you painkillers if you need them.
 They can also help you change your position to make you comfortable.

-Fluid in separate areas in the abdomen
+Fluid in separate areas of the abdomen

 Your doctor might need to put the tube in more than one place if the fluid is in different areas.
 If the fluid is in lots of different pockets this is called loculated ascites.
 This may mean there are too many pockets of fluid for the doctors to be able to drain.

 Infections aren’t common.
 If you get one, you have antibiotics as tablets or through a drip.